sleekmason/Lilidog/README.md

 - Custom Lilidog Openbox and GTK themes, and matching themes for Geany and Mousepad. <br/> The fonts are Liberation Sans, except for urxvt and Conky, where Dejavu is used. (see "instructions" below.)

-- Lxterminal by default, with URXVT terminal also installed <br/>
+- Lxterminal by default as x-terminal-emulator, with URXVT terminal also installed.<br/>

 - URXVT terminal has font size control (ctl+up/down), transparency, and opens urls in Firefox. <br/>

-- Conky has all sorts of relevant info, including connected drives, number of packages installed, and more. <br/>
+- Conky Chooser toggle allows for toggling different conky's, and has all sorts of relevant info, including connected drives, number of packages installed, and more.
-For drive information, you may wish to edit the script in  ~/.config/conky/scripts.
-Directions included.

 - Picom Composite Manager with transparency enabled.
 There is also a config file for compton should you choose to install it. <br/>
 Look in the configuration menu to access ~/.config/picom.conf (Sid is still using Compton until updated!)